asyrjasalo/dockoon/bicep/README.md

 in your Azure DevOps project and run the pipeline stage 'Deploy to Azure'.

 ## Deploy

+We will use pure env vars over `azuredeploy.parameters.json`, var files, etc.

 Copy `prod.env.example` to `prod.env` and configure variables.